Climate Change in Virginia

 Source: National Oceanic and Atmospheric Administration (NOAA), Sea Level Rise Viewer

 Governor Youngkin was elected in 2021, and he sought to withdraw Virginia from the RGGI program.
 Utilities recovered their expenses from purchasing allowances by rate increases, so customers ultimately paid for allowances.
-From Governor Youngkin's perspective as a Republican, the costs of the auction were a tax to cut.
+From Governor Youngkin's perspective as a Republican, the costs of the auction were viewed as a tax to cut.
 Bills paid by Dominion Power customers included a RGGI "rider" of $2.39/month for 1,000 kWh until Dominion dropped that charge in July 2022, anticipating Virginia would drop out of RGGI.

 The governor sought to use his executive authority to withdraw from RGGI.
 The Democratic legislators who controlled the State Senate in 2022-23 argued that Virginia had joined RGGI after the General Assembly passed a law to do so.
-In the eyes of the legislators, the governor's appointees who dominated the Air Pollution Control Board could not modify Executive Branch regulations and pull Virginia out of the initiative.17
+In the eyes of the legislators, the governor's appointees who dominated the Air Pollution Control Board could not modify Executive Branch regulations and pull Virginia out of the initiative.21

 Carbon Sequestration in Virginia